plfa/plfa.github.io/src/plfa/part1/Isomorphism.lagda.md

     from∘to : ∀ (x : A) → from (to x) ≡ x
 open _≲_
 ```
-It is the same as an isomorphism, save that it lacks the `to∘from` field.
+It is the same as an isomorphism, save that it lacks the `to∘from`
-Hence, we know that `from` is left-inverse to `to`, but not that `from`
+field.
+Hence, we know that `from` is left-inverse to `to`, but not
-is right-inverse to `to`.
+that `from` is right-inverse to `to`.
+More verbosely, we may call
+this a _section-retraction pair_, with `to` as the section and `from`
+as the retraction.

-Embedding is reflexive and transitive, but not symmetric.
+Retraction is reflexive and transitive, but not symmetric.
 The proofs
 are cut down versions of the similar proofs for isomorphism:
 ```agda
 ≲-refl : ∀ {A : Set} → A ≲ A